sudoxey/kinetic.sh/README.md

 # kinectic.sh (Kinetic Debloater)

-A bash script to automate some fun stuff that were missing from the default Ubuntu 22.10 LTS minimal installation.
+A bash script to automate some fun stuff that were missing from the default Ubuntu 22.10 minimal installation.

 ## How to use this script?